Perdu/wombat/README.md

 - **User interface**: a device in charge of displaying detailed information about one or several tracked devices (see figure below).
 The device to display can be specified manually by its MAC address or through proximity detection.
 - **Opt-out node**: an element in charge of implementing an opt-out mechanism for users refusing to be tracked by the system.

+The system is made to work on a dedicated network (the server includes a DHCP server).
+Nodes can be switched off at any time (they function in read-only mode to be crash-proof).

 Architecture of the Wombat system in a demonstration configuration:
 ![Architecture of the Wombat system in a demonstration configuration](figures/Wombat.png?raw=true "Architecture of the Wombat system in a demonstration configuration")